 UM atUM [S05-ep15]: A Strategy for Studying Ticks

 This week on "UM at theUM ," Olivier Duron from the Mivegec explains how sequencing can be used to diagnose tick-borne diseases.
-In the second half of the program, we return to the food technology platform at the Qualisud with Romain Domingo.
-A program broadcast every Wednesday on the radio station Divergence.
+In the second half of the show, we return to the food technology platform at the Qualisud with Romain Domingo.
+The show airs every Wednesday on the radio station Divergence.

-Humans, animals, plants, and ecosystems.
+Humans, non-human animals, plants, and ecosystems.
 One planet.
-One health.
-That is how to summarize in a few words the integrated One Health approach, which was at the heart of a major summit held in Lyon on April 7, 2026.
-A flagship event of the French G7 presidency, it brought together heads of state and government, international organizations, scientists, local authorities, and representatives of civil society to strengthen the capacity of our health systems to address health and ecological crises.
+One Health.
+That’s how to summarize in a few words the integrated One Health approach, which was at the heart of a major summit held in Lyon on April 7, 2026.
+As a flagship event of the French G7 presidency, it brought together heads of state and government, international organizations, scientists, local authorities, and representatives of civil society to strengthen the capacity of our health systems to address health and ecological crises.

-In 2020, it was indeed one of these crises—COVID-19—that brutally reminded us all just how interdependent the health of ecosystems, animals, and humans is.
-Whether it’s the destruction of wild habitats forcing humans and non-human animals to come into closer contact, or global warming that encourages the proliferation of insect vectors we’d rather not cross paths with.
+In 2020, it was indeed one of these crises—the COVID-19 pandemic—that brutally reminded us all just how interdependent the health of ecosystems, animals, and humans is.
+Whether it’s the destruction of wild habitats that forces humans and non-human animals to come into closer contact, or global warming that encourages the proliferation of insect vectors we’d rather not cross paths with.

 Among these charming little creatures, there is one that we find utterly repulsive—perhaps because it literally feeds on us… the tick.
-While the arthropod isn’t exactly a looker to begin with—with its burrowing head, eight legs, and blood-engorged body—the bacteria and parasites it carries can sometimes send a shiver down our spines.
-And that is why this creature is under increased surveillance, particularly in our region where new species are beginning to appear, such as Hyalomma marginatum, nicknamed the giant tick.
+While this arthropod isn’t exactly an attractive sight to begin with—with its burrowing head, eight legs, and blood-engorged body—the bacteria and parasites it carries can sometimes send a shiver down our spines.
+And that’s why this creature is under increased scrutiny, especially in our region, where new species are beginning to appear, such as Hyalomma marginatum, nicknamed the giant tick.

-Olivier Duron, a researcher at the Infectious Diseases, Vectors, Ecology, Genetics, Evolution, and Control (Mivegec) laboratory, has a keen interest in ticks and their hosts and explains how he studies them using high-throughput sequencing.
-He is a co-author of a study published in the journal One Health titled “A Narrative Review to Present the Main Applications of High-Throughput Sequencing in Vector Surveillance, Epidemiology, and Microbiological Diagnosis of Tick-Borne Diseases, within the Framework of a ‘One Health’ Approach.”
+Olivier Duron, a researcher at the Infectious Diseases, Vectors, Ecology, Genetics, Evolution, and Control (Mivegec) laboratory, takes a close interest in ticks and their hosts and explains how he studies them using high-throughput sequencing.
+He is a co-author of a study published in the journal *One Health* titled “A Narrative Review Presenting the Main Applications of High-Throughput Sequencing in Vector Surveillance, Epidemiology, and Microbiological Diagnosis of Tick-Borne Diseases, within the Framework of a ‘One Health’ Approach.”

 In the second half of the program, we return to CIRAD for a second report on the food technology platform at the Qualisud laboratory.
-We follow Romain Domingo, head of the laboratory for physical, rheological, and textural analysis of foods, as he explains all the tests he conducts on bread—from flour particle size and dough viscosity to the texture of your slices of toast.
+We follow Romain Domingo, head of the laboratory for physical, rheological, and textural analysis of foods, as he explains all the tests he conducts on bread—from the particle size distribution of the flour to the viscosity of the dough and the texture of your slices of toast.

 Co-production: Divergence FM / University of Montpellier